vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 ---

 We can utilize FTP to download/ upload files from a ftp server.
 FTP Client is usually installed on Windows by default.

+..
+Note :: While downloading files from ftp, remember to switch to binary mode, otherwise the file could be corrupted.

 Setting up the Server
 ^^^^^^^^^^^^^^^^^^^^^